caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 Request paths are cleaned to resolve directory traversal dots before matching.
 Additionally, multiple slashes are merged unless the match pattern has multiple slashes.
 In other words, `/foo` will match `/foo` and `//foo`, but `//foo` will only match `//foo`.

-The request path is normalized (URL-decoded, unescaped) except for escape sequences at positions where escape sequences are also present in the match pattern.
-For example, `/foo/bar` matches both `/foo/bar` and `/foo%2Fbar`, but `/foo%2Fbar` will match only `/foo%2Fbar`.
+Because there are multiple escaped forms of any given URI, the request path is normalized (URL-decoded, unescaped) except for those escape sequences at positions where escape sequences are also present in the match pattern.
+For example, `/foo/bar` matches both `/foo/bar` and `/foo%2Fbar`, but `/foo%2Fbar` will match only `/foo%2Fbar`, because the escape sequence is explicitly given in the configuration.

 The special wildcard escape `%*` can also be used instead of `*` to leave its matching span escaped.
 For example, `/bands/*/*` will not match `/bands/AC%2FDC/T.N.T` because the path will be compared in normalized space where it looks like `/bands/AC/DC/T.N.T`, which does not match the pattern; however, `/bands/%*/*` will match `/bands/AC%2FDC/T.N.T` because the span represented by `%*` will be compared without decoding escape sequences.